Frequently Asked Questions - Arts Education Program

 May our bus driver attend the performance?

 If your bus driver is also serving as a supervising chaperone, he/she may be included in your ticket request.
+If there are extenuating circumstances, please contact the Box Office.
 Otherwise, we are unable to accommodate bus drivers.

 May parents purchase tickets to Arts Education performances?